Steven Palazzo: Legislation

 Palazzo was one of the initial co-sponsors of the Social Media Working Group Act of 2014 (H.R.
 4263; 113th Congress), a bill that would direct the United States Secretary of Homeland Security to establish within the United States Department of Homeland Security (DHS) a social media working group (the Group) to provide guidance and best practices to the emergency preparedness and response community on the use of social media technologies before, during, and after a terrorist attack.
 Palazzo said, "social media has played a crucial role in emergency preparedness and response in Mississippi, including during disasters like Hurricane Isaac and the tornadoes that hit the Hattiesburg area a little over a year ago."
 He said the bill's goal was to "build upon existing public-private partnerships and use social media in a more strategic way in order to help save lives and property."

 On April 7, 2014, Palazzo introduced the National Aeronautics and Space Administration Authorization Act of 2014 (H.R.
 4412; 113th Congress), a bill that would authorize the appropriation of $17.6 billion in fiscal year 2014 to the National Aeronautics and Space Administration (NASA).
 NASA would use the funding for human exploration of space, the Space Launch System, the Orion multipurpose crew vehicle, the commercial crew program, the International Space Station (ISS), and various technological and educational projects.
 Palazzo said, "American leadership in space depends on our ability to put people and sound policy ahead of politics."

+In 2017, Palazzo announced a significant $3.4 million federal grant for noise mitigation measures at Gulfport-Biloxi International Airport.
+This grant aimed to reduce noise pollution in nearby residential areas while improving the airport's operations.
+The initiative was part of broader efforts to modernize Mississippi's airport infrastructure and enhance passenger and community experiences.

 With the Trump administration at an impasse regarding appropriations for border security, Palazzo proposed his own border wall funding solution in December 2018.
 Under his Border Bonds for America Act, individual American citizens would fund the costs of building a wall on the southern border by buying revenue bonds from the U.S. Treasury.
 His bill drew little support, dying before the new Democratic House majority was sworn in in January 2019.

+In May 2022, Palazzo, alongside other Mississippi lawmakers, helped secure more than $15 million in Federal Aviation Administration (FAA) Airport Improvement Program (AIP) grants.
+These funds were distributed to 29 airfields across the state, enabling a variety of enhancement projects that supported both safety and operational improvements at regional airports.

+In January 2022, Palazzo participated in the ribbon-cutting ceremony for a new 24,000-square-foot hangar at the airport.
+The $5.24 million project, which was partially funded by a $1.85 million RESTORE grant, was designed to foster economic development in the region by supporting business operations and growth within the aviation sector.